nicolaka/ddc-aws/README.md

 # Docker Datacenter on AWS

+### This project is not maintained anymore.
+The maintained version is [here](https://docs.docker.com/datacenter/install/aws/).

 **TL;DR One click deploy of highly-scalable, production-ready Docker Datacenter on AWS based on Docker and AWS best-practices**